bwonCAN/HackCamp2022/README.md

 What's on the horizon:

-Dynamic Improvements -> text identified as problemati will be highlights, with replacement suggestions 🙋‍♂️🙋‍♂️🙋‍♂️ Better Identification -> use machine learning to adapt our algorithms over time 💪💪💪
+Dynamic Improvements -> text identified as problematic will be highlighted, with replacement suggestions 🙋‍♂️🙋‍♂️🙋‍♂️ Better Identification -> use machine learning to adapt our algorithms over time 💪💪💪

 #EqualWritesEqualRights ✍🏻✍🏼✍🏽✍🏾✍🏿